About PFAS

 - PFAS are commonly used in industrial processes in are many common household products.

-- PFAS pollution in drinking water is not regulated by federal law.
+- PFAS pollution in drinking water is newly regulated by federal law.
+EPA announced drinking water standards for six PFAS compounds in April 2024.

 - The State of Michigan has established drinking water standards for seven PFAS chemicals.
 State rules are now in place for cleanups regarding the seven chemicals for which there are drinking water standards.